leios/gpu-handbook/src/content/intro.md

 Nowadays, the fastest supercomputers in the world use GPUs for computation.
 It's pretty clear that the GPU does more than "just graphics."

-Throughout this book, I will be actively resisting the urge to compare the experience of programming for the GPU with it's more popular cousin the Central Processing Unit (CPU), which is the default computational device for most programming workflows.
-The way I see it, the CPU and GPU are so different that it is often misleading to constantly relate GPU programming to similar methods on the CPU.
-I will say this: even after learning GPU programming, there may still be many applications that are easier to implement and faster on the CPU.
-The opposite is also true.
-There are many workflows that are easier to implement and (much) faster on the GPU.

 ## But What If I Actually Care About Graphics?

 Another great question!

 This book is specifically written for students who want to use their GPU for more general applications (like large-scale simulations).
-If you are reading this book with the hopes of building a game or rendering engine, it might be better for you to look elsewhere (maybe into guides for Vulkan or OpenGL).
+It is a little unfortunate that the programming interfaces used for graphics are typically quite different than those used for computing.
+If you are interested in "real" graphics, it might be best to think of this book as a way to satiate some idle curiosity that might be lingering in the back of your head.
+It's all good to know, but it's ok to read it for fun instead of rigor.

 That said...
 1. It is entirely possible to use the lessons learned from this book to do "software rendering," which can be more flexible than traditional graphics workflows.
+2. We'll be discussing several graphical applications that are well-suited for compute workflows, such as ray marching and splatting.
-2. Even within traditional graphics workflows, there are several applications that use "compute shaders" for various reasons (volume rendering and particle systems both come to mind).
+3. Even within traditional graphics workflows, there are several applications that use "compute shaders" for various reasons (volume rendering and particle systems both come to mind).
 Compute shaders are almost identical to the functions we will be writing in this book.
-3. This book should give you some key intuition about how and why the GPU works the way it does, which could be quite valuable for performance engineering down the road.
+4. This book should give you some key intuition about how and why the GPU works the way it does, which could be quite valuable for performance engineering down the road.

-So if you are interested in "real" graphics, think of this book as a way to satiate some idle curiosity that might be lingering in the back of your head.
-It's all good to know, but it's ok to read it for fun instead of rigor.

-Speaking of which, I have thrown a few languages at you already.
-In the previous section, I mentioned Python, Julia, and C.
-Here, I mentioned Vulkan and OpenGL.

-Let's talk about that.

-!!! note "What is a 'Language'?"
+But this discussion about the difference between graphics and compute programming interfaces for the GPU reminds me about something I really have to say.
+An unfortunate truth about GPU computing in 2024.
+So please bear with me through the next section -- an ill-formed rant about the state of GPU computing that will explode into a rainbow of unfiltered rage if kept bottled for any longer.

+We really need to talk about...

+## The Jank

+Yeah.
+I'm going to come out and say it.
+No matter what language or interface you use for GPU programming in 2024, you will probably find yourself at least a little disappointed.
+They all feel a little rough, lacking the polish that programmers are used to nowadays.
+To explain what the problem is in full, we need to take a step back.
+Way back.

-    In general, a language is a method of communication between two (or more) individuals.
+In general, a "language" is a method of communication between two (or more) individuals.
-    A *programming* language is a method to communicate with a computer.
+A "*programming* language" is a method to communicate with a computer.
-    In general, programming languages require a translation (compilation) step to transform the user-submitted code to something that the computer can understand.
+Programming languages typically require a translation (compilation) step to transform the user-submitted code to something that the computer can understand.

 Nowadays, many languages will have multiple compilation steps, and will first lower the user code into a Lower-Level Intermediate Representation (LLIR) before then compiling down to machine code.
 The core advantage here is that the lowered code can then be compiled to different hardware.
-    Simple put, the machine code might differ between an AMD and Intel machine, but the LLIR code would be shared.
+Simply put, the final set of instructions for AMD and Intel machines might be different, but the intermediate representation can be shared.

-    Many languages (Julia, Rust, and even C sometimes) will compile down to the same LLIR known as LLVM (which stands for Lower-Level Virtual Machine).
+Many languages (Julia, Rust, and even C sometimes) will compile down to the same intermediate representation known as LLVM (which stands for Lower-Level Virtual Machine).
-    This means that as long as the conversion from Julia to LLVM is done well, it should be the same speed as C.
+This means that as long as the conversion from Julia to LLVM is done well, it should be (roughly) the same speed as C.
-    There is obvious some nuance to that previous statement, but the goal is clear: by splitting the compilation process up into chunks, it is possible to guarantee performance on various hardware.

-    GPU languages are an entirely different beast entirely.
+In a sense, GPU languages are not as straightforward.
 Some of them compile down to something like LLVM that has been modified for the GPU (NVPTX for CUDA, for example).
-    Others compile down to another LLIR entirely.
+Others compile down to another intermediate representation entirely.
-    For example, OpenCL (the Open Compute Language) and Vulkan both compile down to something called SPIRV.
+For example, OpenCL (the Open Compute Language) and Vulkan (a graphics interface) both compile down to something called SPIRV.

+Now, I hear what you are saying, "That's great!
+We've got ourselves an open standard that unified both graphics and compute interfaces!
+Surely all the other interfaces will rally behind it, right?"

+If only reality were that simple.
 The problem with SPIRV is that it's a bit too broad.
 Unlike LLVM, which is the same no matter what language is using it (Julia, Rust, C), SPIRV has two distinctly different implementations for graphics and compute.
 That is to say that the SPIRV implementation for OpenCL (a compute language) is not the same as the SPIRV implementation for Vulkan (a graphics interface).

 This is honestly maddening!
+What this means is that you cannot use compute kernels written in OpenCL in a graphics language like Vulkan even though they both use SPIRV!
 Though it is entirely possible to work on the LLVM level and create applications that work across multiple CPU langauges, the same is not true for GPU languages -- not only because not all compute languages boil down to SPIRV, but SPIRV is not always the *right* SPIRV for specific uses.
-    What this means is that you cannot use compute kernels written in OpenCL in a graphics language like Vulkan even though they both use SPIRV!

-    Also, I need to say that it's not even clear what a "GPU Language" is.
-    I mean, CUDA is more or less an extension of C.
-    Does that make it a language?
-    A language extension?
-    An Interface?
-    What is this actually supposed to be called?

-    Yeah.
-That's a good question
-    I will try to call them "interfaces" for this book, but some people might call them different things depending on how they conceptualize them
+Long story short, while reading this book, you might find yourself frustrated.
+It might feel like the software is holding you back from unleashing your true potential.
+In some ways, it is.

-    Long rant short, CPU languages have had years (decades) to figure out how to create fast, efficient CPU code.
+But keep in mind that CPU languages have had years (decades) to figure out how to create fast, efficient CPU code.
 GPU languages, on the other hand, are relatively new and have yet to stabilize on a lower-level scheme that works across all languages.
 No matter who you ask, the GPU ecosystem (at large) is incredibly messy right now.
 I hope that this book helps clarify some of that mess.

-Now it's time.
+Now it's time to talk specifics.
-Let's talk about...
+In partucular...

 ## The Big Green Elephant in the Room